-25 Books By Female Authors To Put On Your Bucket List
+25 Books By Women For Your Bucket List

 As a woman who has been reading daily since she laid her hands on the her first copy of The Boxcar Children , and who has since made a career out of publishing and writing, I can say that women writers and their books have changed my life.
 Whether I needed a place to escape to in my crowded childhood home, or a source of motivation for my own projects, books were there — especially those by women.

 If I'm having a bad day and need the comfort of a good story, or if I'm going through change and need the guidance of one of my favorite heroines, books by women have always been a source of inspiration for me.
 There's nothing a good book by a good author can't help with, and I've found that especially true when the author is female.
 I mean, it's kind of the case that women just... get it, you know?

 If you're a woman with a reading addiction but just can't seem to narrow down your list, turn to your fellow ladies for the answers.
 Of course, there are hundreds of titles worth mentioning, here are just 25 books by female authors that are a great starting point, from the classics to the current, in both children's to adult, that deserve a spot on every woman's bucket list:

 Harriet M. Welsch has been inspiring young sleuths everywhere for generations.
 Her confidence, her IDGAF attitude, and her adventurous spirit is something every little girl can either relate to or be inspired by.
 Louise Fitzhugh's masterpiece was a groundbreaking work of children's fiction when it was originally published in 1964, but it will always be relevant, no matter when in life you get around to reading it (again).